PopovskaS/StretchyHeader.iOS/README.md

 # StretchyHeader

-This app is about Postards for places.
+This app is about postcards for places.

 # Build Status